-A Electrical Shock Hazard:
+Electrical Shock Hazard:

 It is possible to contact components on the controller that carry high voltage, causing serious injury or death.
 All power to the controller and the relay circuit(s) it controls should be turned OFF prior to working on the controller.
 If it is necessary to make adjustments during powered operation, use extreme caution and use only insulated tools.
-Wiring should be preformed by qualified personnel in accordance with all applicable national, state and local electrical codes.
+Making adjustments to powered controllers is not recommended.
+Wiring should be preformed by qualified personnel in accordance with all applicable national, state and local electrical